jackhclee/wallymobi/cyf.md

 Missing Link / Resources?
 - Check if you can get clues from
-Inspector => Network
+Developer Tools => Network
 - ![Chrome Inspector - Network](https://ibb.co/hY84N44)

-How to activate Inspector
-1. Right click on the page
+1. Right click on the page and select Inspect
 2. Press F12 button